iguanacore/acs-modding-guide-iguana/Readme.md

 For example mods, check out the Examples folder.

-For finding out how it works, check out the Information folder.
+For finding out how it works, check out the Information folder, contains resources for code diving.

 This repository will remain a work in progress, content will be added over time.